This section describes the options of the webhook source in syslog-ng OSE.

 Default: no

 Description: Use the certificate store of the system for verifying HTTPS certificates.
-For details, see the curl documentation.
+For more information, see the curl documentation.

 Copyright © 2025 Axoflow